 Cambridge International School, Dubai

-The KHDA singles out the Post 16 age group curriculum, the relationship the school has developed with parents, the quality of its special needs provisions and the opportunity for vocation based education: The school has recently introduced Business and Technology Education Council (BTEC) level 2 and level 3 vocational qualification in a range of subjects at secondary and post-16 phases respectively.
+Cambridge has recently introduced Business and Technology Education Council (BTEC) level 2 and level 3 vocational qualification in a range of subjects at secondary and post-16 phases respectively.
 Every year the school says it “looks to further develop the pathways that we have on offer to our students” – see the Q and A. Parental engagement is also said to be a strength of the school.

 The National Curriculum for England is the school’s core curriculum.
 Students are entered for the International General Certificate of Secondary Education (IGCSE) and/or GCSE examinations at the end of the secondary phase and GCE Advanced level examinations at the end of the post-16 phase.
 GEMS Education, the school’s owber, no longer releases the exam results of any of its schools, so it is not possible to say how well or how badly the school fares in external examinations.
 On average, across the board, its schools do reasonably well however.

 There are a large range of facilities available for students of all ages to use.
 A large covered swimming pool, cricket nets and playing fields complement the indoor sports arena and multi-purpose hall.
 A separate, well-equipped, grassed playing area is available for students from Kindergarten to Year 2.